jusis707/gemini-ai-bash-assistant/README.md

 <br>
 <br>This tool has to help with automation, real-time event detection, making it highly effective for log monitoring and system alert generation.
 <br>  Requirments:
-    Linux;
-    FreeBSD;
-    Termux;
+    Linux or
+    FreeBSD or
+    Termux and
     Python
-    and
-    a will to install some python modules.
+    (will to install some python modules).
 <br>Usage:
 <br>git clone https://github.com/jusis707/gemini-ai-bash-assistant
 <br>cd gemini-ai-bash-assistant